Animation | Minneapolis College of Art and Design

 3 credits

-3D modelers are capable of fashioning characters, objects, and locations out of thin air – but how do they make their creations functional and compelling?
-In this course, students will explore essential modeling tools and techniques, craft organic and hard-surface assets, and learn how to organize the underlying structures so models are ready for rigging, animation, look development, and lighting.
+3D modelers produce characters, props, and environments seemingly by magic.
+What are the secret methods that make their creations functional and compelling?
+In this course, students will explore essential modeling tools and techniques, craft organic and hard-surface meshes, and learn how to organize the underlying structures so these assets are ready for rigging, animation, surfaces, and lighting.
 Skills and concepts are applicable to film and television entertainment, video games, advertising, commerce, education, pop art, and more.

 Prerequisites: Introduction to Animation